robinweser/fela/README.md

 # Fela

-> **Warning**: Fela is still in development and the available packages are only for preview and testing.
-Use at your own risk.

 **Fela** is a fast and modular library to handle styling in JavaScript.<br>
 It is dynamic by design and renders your styles depending on your application state.